Ethiopian Golden Age of music

 The Ethiopian Golden Age of Music was an era of Ethiopian music that began around the 1960s to 1970s, until the Derg regime progressively diminished its presence through politically motivated persecutions and retributions against musicians and companies, which left many to self-imposed exile to North America and Europe.
 Several artists and musical companies, as well as recording groups, emerged to produce their own singles and albums; the first being Amha Records, and Philips Records, Ethiopia Records and Kaifa Records, which is primarily based in Addis Ababa.

-The musical era involved a blend of traditional and folk genre as well as soul and funk.
-Central innovation was the "Ethio-jazz" music and musicians Alemayehu Eshete, Tilahun Gessesse, Mahmoud Ahmed, Mulatu Astatke and others were prominent in this era.
+The musical era involved a blend of traditional and folk genres as well as western ones.
+The central innovation was the "Ethio-jazz" genre, and musicians Alemayehu Eshete, Tilahun Gessesse, Mahmoud Ahmed, Mulatu Astatke and others were prominent in this era.

 After the downfall of the Derg, the music industry revitalized; in 1998, Éthiopiques reestablished with collaboration to Mahmoud Ahmed, Tilahun Gessesse and Mulatu Astatke.

 Background

-In 1948, the government declared edict that authorized music recording headed by Hager Fikir Theatre.
-This caused widespread outrage as a result of restriction over freedom of music and any singers who tries to record their own music would be persecuted under asylum.
-Still, Ethiopian musicians used to listen tracks from outside, especially in the United States, from jazz, blues and funk among others.
-In addition, the Emperor Haile Selassie also considered the messiah of Rastafari, which reggae music became flourished thenceforth.

-Description

-According to commentators, the Ethiopian musical golden age spanned from 1960s to 1970s.
-During this age, Ethiopian music companies emerged to produce and distribute albums by various singers of the time.
-Record labels was familiar to young Addis Ababa residents as landmark of the city.
+The earliest known introduction of Western music in Ethiopia dates back to 1923 when Kevork Nalbandian was hired by the Ethiopian government to organize the first Ethiopian military marching band, later known as the Ethiopian National Defence Force Band.
+The band quickly became popular across the country, prompting more bands to form, further expediting the combination of Western-style music with traditional Ethiopian instruments.
+With Ethiopia becoming increasingly modern under the reign of Emperor Haile Selassie from 1930 to 1974, media such as radio, television, and records were crucial in communicating Western music to the country.
+Jazz, blues, and funk records from America were popular due to their wide distribution and radio broadcasting stations limited listeners to only foreign or Ethiopian-Western hybrid music.
+This emphasis on Western music established the foundations for the Ethio-jazz genre of the Golden Age.

+By 1948, all music production was restricted to being recorded at one government agency—Hager Fikir Theatre.
+This upset many Ethiopians since the government was legally allowed to exile any one who attempted to record their own music.